Multilingual-LGBTQIA-Vocabularies/Examing_LGBTQ_Concepts/README.md

 - https://schema.org/alternateName
 - http://www.w3.org/2002/07/owl#annotatedTarget

-Additioinally, we found the relation to be studied in the future: http://www.geneontology.org/formats/oboInOwl#hasNarrowSynonym
+Additionally, we found the relation to be studied in the future: http://www.geneontology.org/formats/oboInOwl#hasNarrowSynonym

 For Wikidata, there are only two:
 - http://www.w3.org/2000/01/rdf-schema#label